-- that systems are in place and are well promoted, easily understood andeasily accessible for children to confidently report abuse, knowing that their concerns will be treated seriously. - reassure the victim that they will be taken seriously, and they will be supported and kept safe; - respond in line with our safeguarding procedures outlined in section 5 of this document; - where a concern includes an online element, follow DfE guidance: Searching, screening and confiscation at school and UKCCIS advice Sextingin schools and colleges.
+- 12.2.5.1.
+That systems are in place and are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing that their concerns will be treated seriously. - 12.2.5.2.
+Reassure the victim that they will be taken seriously, and they will be supported and kept safe. - 12.2.5.3.
+Respond in line with our safeguarding procedures outlined in section 5 of this document. - 12.2.5.4.
+Where a concern includes an online element, follow DfE guidance: Searching, screening and confiscation at school and UKCCIS advice Sexting in schools and colleges.
 Adults should not view sexual or forward illegal images of children.
-(KCSIE 2022 section 444) Wherever possible responses to incidents should be based on what DSLs have been told about the content of the imagery.
-See Guidance on Suspected Indecent Imagery for Staff. - staff should only share the report with those people who are necessary toprogress it. - It is important that the victim understands the next steps and who the report will be passed to - To recognise that a child is likely to disclose to someone they trust and that this could be anyone in a school.
+(KCSIE 2023 section 444) Wherever possible responses to incidents should be based on what DSLs have been told about the content of the imagery.
+See Guidance on Suspected Indecent Imagery for Staff. - 12.2.5.5.
+Staff should only share the report with those people who are necessary to progress it. - 12.2.5.6.
+It is important that the victim understands the next steps and who the report will be passed to. - 12.2.5.7.
+To recognise that a child is likely to disclose to someone they trust and that this could be anyone in a school.
 All staff are trained to manage a report.
-However if possible, managing reports with two members of staffpresent (preferably one of them being the DSL or a Deputy).

-Where there has been a report of sexual violence, the DSL will make and recordan immediate risk and needs assessment.

-Where there has been a report of sexual harassment, the DSL will consider the need for a risk assessment on a case-by-case basis.

-The risk and needs assessment will consider and keep under review:

-- the victim, especially their protection and support; - whether there have been other victims - the alleged perpetrator(s); and - all the other children (and, if appropriate, adult pupils and staff) at theschools, especially any actions that are appropriate to protect them
+However if possible, managing reports with two members of staff present (preferably one of them being the DSL or a Deputy). - 12.2.6.
+Where there has been a report of sexual violence, the DSL will make and record an immediate risk and needs assessment. - 12.2.7.
+Where there has been a report of sexual harassment, the DSL will consider the need for a risk assessment on a case-by-case basis. - 12.2.8.
+The risk and needs assessment will consider and keep under review: - 12.2.8.1.
+The victim, especially their protection and support. - 12.2.8.2.
+Whether there have been other victims. - 12.2.8.3.
+The alleged perpetrator(s); and - 12.2.8.4.
+All the other children (and, if appropriate, adult pupils and staff) at the schools, especially any actions that are appropriate to protect them - 12.2.9.
 Our DSL's will engage with children's social care, the police and specialist services as required.
-Any risk assessments undertaken by the other agencies/services will be used to inform our school/college's own risk assessment and approach to supporting and protecting their pupils and updating their risk assessment.
+Any risk assessments undertaken by the other agencies/services will be used to inform our school/college's own risk assessment and approach to supporting and protecting their pupils and updating their risk assessment. - 12.2.10.
+Important considerations: - 12.2.10.1.
+'It could happen here' all schools are aware and will respond appropriate to all reports and concerns about sexual violence and/or sexual harassment both online and off line including those which have happened outside school.